Arbazkhan-cs/AI-Powered-Image-Captioning/README.md

 # AI-based Image Captioning with Deep Learning

 This project focuses on automatically generating captions for images using deep learning techniques.
-We leverage Convolutional Neural Networks (CNNs), specifically the VGG16 model, for feature extraction, and Recurrent Neural Networks (RNNs), particularly Long Short-Term Memory (LSTM) networks, for caption generation.
+We leverage Convolutional Neural Networks (CNNs) for feature extraction, specifically utilizing the VGG16 architecture through fine-tuning, and Recurrent Neural Networks (RNNs), particularly Long Short-Term Memory (LSTM) networks, for caption generation.
 The project also includes a user-friendly web application built with Streamlit for easy interaction.

 ## Key Components

-- **VGG16 for Feature Extraction**: Utilizing the VGG16 architecture for extracting rich visual features from images.
+- **CNN for Feature Extraction (Fine-tuned VGG16)**: Utilizing the VGG16 architecture for extracting rich visual features from images through fine-tuning.
 - **Recurrent Neural Networks (RNNs)**: Processing extracted image features with LSTM networks to generate coherent captions.
 - **Deep Learning Fusion**: Combining CNNs and RNNs to bridge the semantic gap between visual and textual information.
 - **Streamlit Web Application**: Providing a user-friendly interface for uploading images and receiving generated captions instantly.